Digitaria eriantha Steud.

-DM yields vary with fertility, genotype, and environmental and management conditions, but normally range from about 10-20 t/ha, and under ideal conditions may exceed 30 t/ha.
+DM yields vary with fertility, genotype, and environmental and management conditions, but normally range from about 10 to 20 t/ha, and under ideal conditions may exceed 40 t/ha with high fertilizer inputs.

 An excellent species for beef and milk production.
 N fertilized pasture can produce >1,000 kg/ha/yr LWG and 6,000 kg/ha/yr milk, with stocking rates of 2.5‒7.5 animals/ha.

 The extreme diversity within D. eriantha makes it difficult to generalize.
 Presence of ecotype variation, different reproductive modes and a wide geographic distribution imply that an extensive and diverse genetic adaptability for survival under fierce environmental conditions exists within D. eriantha.
 2n = 18, 27, 36, 40, 45, 50, 54, 108.
 In a mixed collection of seeding lines from various parts of Africa, it was found that almost 60% of tufted accessions were diploid (2n = 18 or 20) about 70% of the stoloniferous accessions (2n = 34 or 36) were tetraploid.